pulsar-chem/Pulsar-Libint/README.md

 used integrals library for quantum chemistry and this repository ensures it is callable from the Pulsar framework.

-All credit for LibInt2 goes to the Valeyev group at Virginia Tech.
+All credit for LibInt2 goes to the Valeev group at Virginia Tech.
 The official repository is [here](https://github.com/evaleev/libint).
 Questions, comments, and concerns regarding LibInt2's operation should be directed there.